Kevin-Heleodoro/Algorithms/README.md

 # Algorithms

-This repository is a collection of different algorithms and their solutions.
+This repository is a collection of different algorithms/interview problems and their solutions.
 Links to specific Algorithms are below.

 For most problems I have provided multiple solution attempts.
 Uncomment each attempt and run the commands below to see the results.